cal-overflow/Build-A-Blog/getting-started.md

 #### Replace other essential content:
-Placeholders of the remaining content have been provided for simplicity.
-Complete the following to overwrite the placehoolders.
+Placeholders of the following have been provided for simplicity.
+Complete the following to overwrite the placeholders.

 - [ ] Replace the existing `favicon.ico` file within the `src/static/` directory.